Adaptive MIMO Radar Architecture for Energy-Efficient Wireless Sensing in the D-Band: MIMO Radar Front-End

 The power consumption of the all LO amplifiers can be derived using (\ref{LO_TX_amplifiers}), (\ref{LO_RX_amplifiers}), and (\ref{LO_eff}) as

-This equation along with (\ref{LO_TX_Gain}) and (\ref{LO_RX_Gain}) indicate that the power consumption of the LO network is dependent on the number of TX and RX elements, the power gain from the reference to the LO signals, that is $P_{\rm TX,LO}/P_{\rm REF}$ and $P_{\rm RX,LO}/P_{\rm REF}$, the losses of the passive components, $L_P$ and $L_D$, and the power gain efficiency of the transistors, $\gamma_{\rm LO,TX}$ and $\gamma_{\rm LO,RX}$.

-We should also include the power consumption of the frequency multiplier(s), $P_{\rm DC,M}$, in (\ref{PDC_LO}) for more accurate results.
-As we have considered the array architecture with a single frequency multiplier, its power consumption is not scaled with the number of TX and RX elements.
+where $P_{M}$ is the power consumption of the frequency multiplier(s).
+This equation along with (\ref{LO_TX_Gain}) and (\ref{LO_RX_Gain}) indicate that the power consumption of the LO network is dependent on the number of TX and RX elements, the power gain from the reference to the LO signals, that is $P_{\rm TX,LO}/P_{\rm REF}$ and $P_{\rm RX,LO}/P_{\rm REF}$, the losses of the passive components, $L_P$ and $L_D$, and the power gain efficiency of the transistors, $\alpha_{\rm LO,TX}$ and $\alpha_{\rm LO,RX}$.
+As we have considered a front-end architecture with a single frequency multiplier, $P_M$ is not scaled with the number of TX and RX elements.